paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

 This template is written with the assumption that the hub will be a device that has a "wan1" and "wan2" interface and will use both of them for the SD-WAN underlay.

 In this configuration, there is no SD-WAN configuration on the hub.
 Traffic back to the spoke __should__ traverse the same path in reverse due to stickiness.
-The better approach is to supplement the hub-spoke approach with BGP community tags where the spoke is tagging its preferred path back to the hub to leverage __and then__ the Hub uses SD-WAN with those tags to select the prefered path to the spoke.
+The better approach is to supplement the hub-spoke approach with BGP community tags where the spoke is tagging its preferred path back to the hub to leverage __and then__ the Hub uses SD-WAN with those tags to select the preferred path to the spoke.

 Because you have to remove all configuration references to interfaces __before__ you configure SD-WAN, you should *strongly* consider configuring SD-WAN before continuing onwards on the Hub.